 - One copy of each paper and document requested to be consular legalization.

 - One Vietnamese or English translation of each paper or document requested to be consular legalized, in case such papers and documents are not made in such language.
 Translations are not required to be certified but you are responsible for the accuracy of the translations.

 - One copy of the translations of papers and documents.

 - An envelope bearing the recipient’s address in case the dossier is submitted by post and results are requested to be notified by post.

-When necessary to check the authenticity of papers and documents requested to be consular certified, dossier-receiving officers may ask you to additionally produce the originals of related papers and documents, and submit one copy of each of such papers and documents.
+Consular legalization procedures may have some checking about the authenticity of papers and documents requested to be consular certified, dossier-receiving officers may ask you to additionally produce the originals of related papers and documents, and submit one copy of each of such papers and documents.